gbradley/laravel-api-resource/readme.md

 			];
 		}

-This has the additional benefit of retaning date formats in casted `date` or `datetime` attributes.
+This has the additional benefit of retaining date formats in casted `date` or `datetime` attributes.
 Normally you would have to specify the format again in your resource, but this will now be handled for you.

+Of course, you can mix both the new and old styles if needed:

+	class PostResource extends Resource
+	{

+		public function toArray($request)
+		{
+			return [
+				$this->mergeAttributes('id', 'title', ...),
+				'dated'		=> $this->dated->format('d/m/Y'),
+			];
+		}

 ### Relation handling